Home Store Contact Site Map

 5. If you like, you can "keep score."
 Using paper and pencil, make a tally mark every time your child correctly names the missing word.
 When he gets 10 marks (or some other number of your choice), he has successfully completed the game.

 6. Eventually add more word cards to your set, or make an entirely new set of 5 words.
+Be sure to practice a lot of sentences as you play the game.
+Use sentences with familiar contexts, if possible.
+For example, if your child enjoys jumping rope, make the sentence for jump about that.

 To use in a classroom: